Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Preparing the Xi'an and Amsterdam Environments

 We generate and release the data associated with the Amsterdam environment.
 The city is divided into a grid of dimensions $H^{35\times 47}$, consisting of equally sizes cells of $0.5km^2$.
 The choice of this cell size takes into consideration Amsterdam's smaller size compared to Xi'an.
 Since GPS data is unavailable for Amsterdam, we estimate the OD demand using the recently published universal law of human mobility, which states that the total mobility flow between two areas, denoted as $i$ and $j$, depends on their distance and visitation frequency \cite{schlapfer_universal_2021}.
 The estimation is computed using the formula:

 Where $\mathsf{K_i}$ represents the total area of the origin location $i$, $d^{2}_{ij}$ is the (Manhattan) distance between $i,j$ and $\mu_j$ is the magnitude of flows, calculated as follows:

 Where $rad^2_j$ is the radius of area j.
 The flows are estimated for a full week, and in the model, this is accomplished by setting $f_{min}$ and $f_{max}$ to $1/7$ and $7$ respectively.
 Since the grid cells are of equal size in our case, the term $K$ can be omitted from the calculation.
-An illustration of the Amsterdam environment is presented in A detailed breakdown of the city into different-sized groups is depicted in Figure \ref{fig:ams_grps_full}.
-Similar to the Xi'an environment, each cell in Amsterdam is associated with an average house price, sourced from the publicly available statistical bureau of The Netherlands dataset \footnote{source: https://www.cbs.nl/nl-nl/maatwerk/2019/31/kerncijfers-wijken-en-buurten-2019}.
+An illustration of the Amsterdam environment is presented in A detailed breakdown of the city into different-sized groups is depicted in \Cref{fig:ams_grps_full}.

+Similar to the Xi'an environment, each cell in Amsterdam is associated with an average house price, sourced from the publicly available statistical bureau of the Netherlands dataset \footnote{source: https://www.cbs.nl/nl-nl/maatwerk/2019/31/kerncijfers-wijken-en-buurten-2019}.